AKSHAYAKS-03/AKSHAYAKS-03/README.md

 ### 🧠 About Me

-- 🎓 I'm a third-year Computer Science student passionate about building useful systems
+- 🎓 I'm a final-year Computer Science student
 - 🌱 Currently exploring **Full Stack Development** and **DSA**
 - 🔍 Always curious to learn and solve real-world problems
-- 💬 Ask me about **Web Dev, Java, MySQL, PHP, or problem-solving**

 ---

 ### 🛠 Tech Stack